uzh-ase-fs24/backend/infrastructure/default_state_setup/README.md

 ### Important:

 - ids of location riddles in dynamodb and filename of images in bucket must match
-- usernames in dynamodb must match usernames in the userpool of auth0
+- usernames in dynamodb must match usernames in the development user pool of auth0
+- do not add large files to the s3 bucket as the current implementation can only handle a few kilobytes
 - The easiest way to generate the database dumps is by running the application and creating the desired state manually